← Frameworks

 Quality Hillclimb

-You do not need to teach the agent how to improve.
+You don't need to teach the agent how to improve.
 You need gates that reject bad output and a ratchet that locks in good output.
 The improvement is emergent.
-Apply deterministic quality gates to stochastic agent output and the system climbs a quality surface you never explicitly defined.
+Apply deterministic quality gates to stochastic agent output and the system climbs a quality surface you rarely explicitly defined.

 The Insight